CourtneyDegen/datavisualization-fall2021/assignment 4.md

 3. Drag the "VIOLATION_PROC_DESC" into the "Rows" and "Values" boxes
 4. Highlight all the rows containing numbers in the "Count of VIOLATION_PROC_DESC" column
 5. Go to the "Data" tab and press "Sort"
-6. Find the violation with the greatest number
+6. Find the violation with the greatest count

 Question 3:

+1. Press Command+a to highlight the entire data set
+2. Go to the "Insert" tab and select "Pivot Table," inserting the pivot table into a new worksheet
+3. Drag the "ISSUE_DATE" into the "Rows" and "Values" boxes
+4. Highlight all the rows containing numbers in the "Count of ISSUE_DATE" column
+5. Go to the "Data" tab and press "Sort"
+6. Find the date with the greatest count